 as soon as is practicable.

-[Section 16 amended by No. 19 of 2010 s.
+[Section 16 amended: No. 19 of 2010 s.
 51.]

 17. Matters which shall be dealt with in Code

 As a matter of principle but without limiting the generality of section 14(1)(c), in the compilation of the Code of Practice the Council shall prohibit the mixing in the same artificial fertilisation procedure of multiple sources of —